dkpro-migration/howto/README.md

 * Allow you to update contributor IDs - mind that Subversion only has a "committer ID" that may not even be a mail address, while in git, there is a "name" and a "email" field to fill in.
 Most likely, you will want to map the committer IDs to some sensible name/mail values.
 * Allow you to select a subtree of a repository for conversion, e.g. if you have changed the standard repository layout on Google Code

+## Do not mark the projects "as moved" on Google Code

+If you mark the projects "as moved" on Google Code, you can no longer access any of its data (as far as I can tell).
+This is bad because not all data is automatically convered in the migration process and some data cannot even be migrated:

+- the Google Code start page contants are lost including any sidebar links you might have configured
+- issue attachments cannot be converted to GitHub because it does not support attachments!

+Instead of marking the project "as moved", do the following:

+- place a prominent message on the start page mentioning where the project has moved
+- (optionally) change all committers into contributors to avoid futher commits to the repository by non-owners (and make sure he owners know that nothing should be committed anymore)

 ## Migrating step-by-step

 ### Migrating a Subversion repository